The Best SBA Lenders: Your Essential Guide

 Newtek Small Business Finance

 Newtek is the first non-bank lender to appear on our list.
-The technology solutions company provides various business services, including financing.
-Newtek ranked #3 on the SBA’s most active lenders list for 2021.
+The technology solutions company offers a range of business services, including financing.
+Newtek Bank has approved $1 billion in 7(a) loans in FY 2025.

 Newtek provides a streamlined application process, and you can apply through UCS’s one-page application.
 Newtek is an SBA-preferred lender that provides term loans and lines of credit.